4 Basic ACT Section Approaches

 Above all, remember that the ACT is a beast every student will tackle differently.
 That's why it's important to learn as many strategies as possible during your ACT prep.
 With a few surefire tricks up your sleeve, you can rest easy knowing you've got a couple of fallbacks if you start to blank on test day.

-For more of these tips and tricks, take a look at our book Cracking the ACT.
-The more you know before walking into your testing center, the better shot you’ll have at getting the score you want!
+For more of these tips and tricks, take a look at our book ACT Prep.
+The more you know before walking into your testing center, the better shot you'll have at getting the score you want!